wlads/reefpoints/source/posts/2013-09-06-postgres_ext-adds-rank-and-common-table-expressions.md

 order and want to call `first` off your relation, if the results of the relation have yet to be retrieved, the first will use your table's primary key for an `ORDER BY` statement on the query.
-This has already bitten us before we discovered the behavior of first.
-To get around this, explicitly set your `order` on the relation if you intend to use first.
+This has already bitten us before we discovered the behavior of `first`.
+To get around this, explicitly set your `order` on the relation if you intend to use `first`.

 We've been using CTEs and rank on one of our client projects, and it's already cleaned up the `from_sql` queries we were previously